 A DVD or CD Wallet and DVD CD album are two methods for storing optical discs.
 However, are these acceptable and safe methods for disc storage over many years?

 However, despite the stated advantages of using CD DVD wallets for the storage of optical disc media, the main disadvantage is the use of sleeves to hold the discs.
-With sleeves, the disc surfaces are in contact with the sleeve and this promotes scratching of the CD or DVD as the discs are inserted or removed from the sleeves.
-Also, inserting and removing discs from sleeves often leads to fingerprint contamination of the CDs or DVDs.
+With sleeves, the disc surfaces are in contact with the sleeve and this promotes scratching of the discs as they are inserted or removed from the sleeves.
+Also, inserting and removing discs from sleeves often leads to fingerprint contamination of the CDs, DVDs, or Blu-rays.
 If the exterior shell is soft, the shell and the sleeves inside will provide minimal physical protection for the optical disc media and damage can occur.
 Finally, over the long term, the plastic material of the sleeve can degrade and chemically interact with the disc leading to irreversible damage and loss of the information stored on the disc.

 In conclusion, although storage wallets and albums offer some advantages for the storage of CDs and DVDs, it is best to avoid these materials if the goal is to maximize the longevity of your optical disc media collection.
 It is better to use the standard size jewel case in order to minimize disc damage over the long term.